punkzberryz/cdslock-remove/README.md

 You will get an executable binary file cdslock-remove, which can be coppied over to your Linux server and be executed from there.

+Alternatively, you can download the binary file from:

 ## TODO

 - handle the case when user add -folder flag